-As I was searching through recipes, I found a few different ways to make this light and refreshing summer sauce.
+As I was searching through recipes, I found a few different ways to make this light and refreshing summertime sauce.
 Others also include carrots, peppers, celery, or different herbs such as mint or basil.
 The addition of onion is also optional.
 It is best made in-season when tomatoes are at their freshest and most flavorful.
-They should be deep red, fleshy, and slightly soft.
+They should be deep red and slightly soft.

 Šalša (Croatian Tomato Sauce)

-4 pounds vine-ripened tomatoes
+- 4 pounds (1.8 kilograms) vine-ripened tomatoes

-1/4 cup olive oil
+- 1/4 cup (60 milliliters) olive oil

-1 tablespoon unsalted butter
+- 1 tablespoon (15 grams) unsalted butter

-- 1 large onion, peeled and finely diced
+- 1 large onion peeled and finely diced

-5 cloves garlic, peeled and minced
+- 5 cloves garlic peeled and minced

-1 tablespoon granulated sugar
+- 1 tablespoon 12.5 grams) granulated sugar

-Salt and freshly ground black pepper to taste
+- Salt and freshly ground black pepper to taste

-2 tablespoons freshly chopped parsley
+- 2 tablespoons freshly chopped parsley

 - Cut a small "x" into the bottom of each of the tomatoes and gently add them to the water.
 Cook for 2 minutes, then drain and place the tomatoes in the cold water.

 - Once bubbling, reduce heat to a simmer and cook, stirring occasionally, until the tomatoes break down into a sauce, 45 minutes to 1 hour.
 If desired, use a potato masher to create a smoother sauce.
 Season to taste and stir in the parsley.

-Serve warm with pasta, rice, or fries.
+- Serve warm with pasta, rice, or fries.